Basketful of Heads: Plot

 Hank believes that he is the target of the investigation due to a sexual relationship he had with a woman named Emily Dunn.
 June recognizes the name as the woman who had committed suicide on the bridge.
 Emily was brought into the household by Gabby to help with house duties.
 Hank's affair with Emily led to her becoming pregnant.
 After an argument with her Emily has a miscarriage (it is unclear if this was due to physical assault or an accident).
 Bobby gives Emily a bribe in order to get her to leave town.
 Wade threatens to have Emily arrested for theft if word ever got about her affair with Hank.
 It was then that Emily decided to kill herself.
 Hank had revealed the affair to Liam and was afraid that this would be revealed to the authorities.

 June deduces that the inmates that invaded the home was Sal, Hank, Ned and Wade.
 This would be used to frame the inmates for Liam's death.
 June tricks Hank into releasing her to look for the tape in her belongings.
 While searching the truck, Hank cuffs June to a lightpost.
 Hank discovers the basket of talking heads and panics.
 June grabs her axe to free herself, but finds that the ancient axe is ineffective against metal.
-She cuts off her own thumb to escape and succeeds in decapitating Hank.
+She cuts off her own thumb to escape and succeeds in killing Hank.

 Now with three talking heads, June learns more about her situation.
 From Ned, she learns that he controlled drug trade on the island.
 He reveals that Liam had a flirtatious relationship with Ned's daughters.
 The daughters had shown Liam where Ned grew and stored his marijuana and poppy.
 He feared that Liam would use that information against him.
-Wade had planned staged the inmate escape as a cover for silencing Liam.
+Wade had planned and staged the inmate escape as a cover for silencing Liam.
 Noel had attempted to intervene and was murdered by Sal.
 It is revealed that Sal's involvement stemmed from fear that he would be outed as a homosexual by Liam.

 June forces Hank to radio Wade to divert him away from his houseboat where he is holding Liam.
 June arrives on the houseboat and finds a tortured, but alive, Liam.
 She is attacked by Wade, who was tipped off by a coded message from Hank.
 June loses her axe overboard.
 Wade knocks June unconscious, ties an anchor around her and throws her overboard to die.
 Sinking in water, June is shocked to see she is surrounded by the corpses of the missing inmates.
 June manages to free herself using the axe and swims back to the boat.